multinet-app/multinet-docs/multinet.rst

 **2. Upload Node Tables**

 Multinet largely thinks of attribute data in tabular terms.
-That is, Multinet can ingest data formatted as (among other thigns) CSV files, storing it as a *table* of *rows*, each row containing the same types of attributes in the same order.
-Every node table must have a column of keys, which contains a unique value for every row within the table it is part of.
+That is, Multinet can ingest data formatted as (among other things) CSV files, storing it as a *table* of *rows*, each row containing the same types of attributes in the same order.
+Every node table must have a column of keys, which contains a value unique to that row within the table it is part of.
 By default, the Multinet uploader assumes that this is in a column called ``_key``, but you may specify a different column in the uploader options.